superwf/ts-gear/README.md

 If you have tried `pont`, `OpenAPI Generator`, `swagger-codegen` or `oazapfts` and some other tools, but get errors, just try this.

-### Key feature
+### Key feature ☯

+These features make this lib different with `pont`, `OpenAPI Generator`, `swagger-codegen` or `oazapfts` and some tools, if you know some thing better, please let me know.

-1. high compatibility with various kind of openapi doc definition.
+1. **high compatibility** with various kind of openapi doc definition.

 Most other code generators depends on the standard openapi spec doc.